- Reference Number: HEY-181/2020

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

 You will be given a letter detailing where you should attend, starving instructions and the time to report to the ward.
 Staff will greet you and show you around the ward.
 You will be seen by the doctor and possibly the anaesthetist.
 The type of anaesthetic you will be having is called a general anaesthetic.
 You will be prescribed pain relief medication to manage any pain you may suffer following the operation.

 You may be required to attend a pre-assessment where the nurse will prepare you for the surgery and you can ask any questions you may have.
-She will also ensure you are fit for the anesthetic.
+They will also ensure you are fit for the anaesthetic.

 Will anything else be done while I am asleep?

 If your gland is being removed because of infection that is caused by a stone it may also be necessary to make a cut inside the mouth to remove that stone.
 If it is for a tumour, the lymph nodes which filter the lymph from the gland below the jaw may be removed in order to be examined.

 Removal of all or part of the parotid gland is a complicated operation which takes approximately three to four hours.